Skip to Content

 Source: @milothedaug

-The Daug is a small or medium-sized dog that is a hybrid of the Dachshund and the Pug.
-This hybrid is relatively new, and it is thought to have been developed in the United States around 15 to 20 years ago.
+The Daug is a small to medium-sized hybrid dog, a mix of the Dachshund and Pug, developed in the U.S. around 15 to 20 years ago.

 13. Doxie Pin

-The Doxie Pin is a crossbreed derived from the Miniature Pinscher and the Dachshund.
+The Doxie Pin is a crossbreed of the Miniature Pinscher and Dachshund, known for its small to medium size and lively personality.

 14. Rat Doxie